Code-Institute-Submissions/Milestone_2-5/README.md

 ## Technologies Used

 HTML
 CSS
 Bootstrap v 4.5.0 for advanced styling and positioning.
 This includes the grid structure and parts of the navigation.
 Javascript and Jquery for DOM manipulation.
-LowDB to create local database, which was necessary due to the large number of data used.
+LowDB to create local database.

 ## Testing
 ### Testing in different browsers